by KB Meniado

 As for Esther, she’s managed to escape the curse…so far.
 She doesn’t yet have a great fear because she avoids pretty much everything.
 Elevators, small spaces, crowds—anything that might trigger a phobia is off-limits and is meticulously recorded in her semi-definitive list of worst nightmares.

 Esther thinks she has it all figured out, until she’s reunited with an old elementary school classmate—and first crush—Jonah Smallwood.
 The encounter leaves her stranded at a bus stop and swindled out of her phone, all her cash, a Fruit Roll-Up she’d been saving, and her list—not to mention her dignity.
 But the theft is also the beginning of an unexpected friendship between the two, one that sends the pair on a journey of self-discovery as they try to break the curse that’s consumed Esther’s family.
 Together they face their greatest fears, one debilitating phobia at a time, only to discover the one fear they hadn’t counted on: love.
-Get a copy: Book Depository / Read reviews: Goodreads
+Read reviews: Goodreads

 WHAT I LIKED

 The blurb is impeccable, and the cover art looks glorious… which kind of scared me at first because I’ve had moments before when I fell in love with the ‘packaging’ and then later, ended up rating the book so low on Goodreads instead.
 With this one, I’m pleased to report that the content is just as good, if not even better.